sameena1415/dimagi-qa/Lookuptable/email_pass.md

 Hello!

-All the CommCare HQ Smoke Tests PASSED successfully on "{{environment}}".
+All the Lookup table Tests PASSED successfully on "{{environment}}".

 [View test run #{{runNumber}}]({{actionRunLink}})